maciosz/HERON/README.md

 -q - quantiles

--g - your samples are divided into two groups;
+-g - your samples are divided into 2 or more groups;
      provide order of these groups here
-     using 0s and 1s.
+     using 0s, 1s and so on.

+Initialising covariance options:

+-c - works only with -g;
+     should covariance matrix be initialised in a groupped way?

 ### Current output: